ved-mohan/InvestingInPublicSchools/README.md

 * Instructional Spending **(-0.411845)
 * Per Pupil Support System Spending **(-0.226041)

 These factors represent the two strongest correlations in the positive and negative directions.

-Looking Forward: Ridge regression to cross reference most influential coefficients
+**Ridge regression** shrinks the coefficients, reducing the model complexity and multi-collinearity.
+This allows us to cross check influential factors with Multiple Regression